abduvik/just-enough-series/courses/azure/README.md

     - Subscription is in this case like a virtual queue
     - Subscriptions supports filters to select a certain sub-set of messages

+Access Policy (Auth Keys) can be per queue or a shared access policy across all queues

 **Commands**

 - Create a service bus namespace